Methylphenidate Abuse and Addiction Treatment Options

 Detox is one of the most challenging parts when overcoming stimulant drug addictions.
 During the detox process, your body will go through withdrawal symptoms as it adjusts to the absence of the drug.
 These withdrawal symptoms can be challenging to manage on your own, so it’s important to detox under the supervision of a medical professional.

-The reason that withdrawal occurs is that your body develops a physical dependence on the drug.
-When you stop using, your body is no longer receiving the drug, which can cause withdrawal symptoms.
 Withdrawal symptoms can vary in intensity, but they usually peak within a few days and then start to improve.

 Some of the most common withdrawal symptoms associated with methylphenidate addiction include: